 Colas calculated that the S&P500 had a forward price-to-earnings ratio (P/E) of 9.9 at the close of Black Monday while the US 10-year Treasury not yielded 8.9%.
 The total—18.2—could be used to measure the valuation of the two markets, he says.

 The current 10-year yield is roughly 2.8%, and the S&P500 P/E would need to drop to 15.4 (currently, it’s around 16) to arrive at the same valuation.
 For that to happen, the S&P would need to drop to 2,187—a “1987-style low,” according to Colas.
-Currently, that would equal a drop of 16%, enough to push investors to further sell off their stocks.
+Currently, that would equal a drop of 16%, possibly enough to push some to further sell off their stocks.

 A slow-motion train wreck